 - Does Mayo Clinic Laboratories need to have a copy of the hospital client's or courier's certificate of training?
 No. All hospital clients and vendor couriers must maintain their own proof-of-training documents.

 - Who needs Dangerous Goods training?
 By law, any person who causes dangerous goods to be transported by a public carrier must follow specific regulations and must have proof of training.
 In a laboratory environment, sendout staff, those who transport dangerous goods, and those who receive dangerous goods are among those who require training.
 Upon completion of the Dangerous Goods Training course, you will be eligible to take an online self-assessment quiz to obtain a Dangerous Goods Shipping training completion certificate.

 - Is Dangerous Goods training IATA certified?
-Mayo Medical Laboratories' online Dangerous Goods Training is intended for use by our clients and vendors who may ship medical specimens to us from time to time.
+Mayo Clinic Laboratories' online Dangerous Goods Training is intended for use by our clients and vendors who may ship medical specimens to us from time to time.
 The training material is based on both United States regulations (US Department of Transportation) and also on ICAO/IATA regulations.
 Although no training modules are or can be "certified" or "recognized" by IATA or by air carriers, we believe our online module fulfills the IATA training requirements.
 It is the responsibility of the dangerous goods "shipper" to train its employees in the IATA regulations.
 The "shipper" can use its own training methods, Mayo's training, or another source of training, as long as that training meets the requirements of general familiarization, function-specific, and safety training.

 - Is there a cost for Dangerous Goods training?
 No. This training is provided free of charge, and it is provided as a service to Mayo Clinic Laboratories clients and couriers.